The myodural bridge and dural tension. A missing diagnosis of neurologic-like symptoms?

 The myodural bridge – a focus on a newly observed cause of neurologic-like symptoms

 Where is this tension on the dura coming from?
 Is it from muscle atrophy or muscle spasms in the back of the neck?
 Let’s start with a paper published by the Research Division, Logan University in Missouri (1).
-The results of this paper was addressed to the chiropractic community.
+The results of this paper were addressed to the chiropractic community.
 Why start with this paper?
 Because it offers a non-surgical outlook towards solving the problems described below.
 Here is the paper’s learning points and some explanatory notes.
-The paper is quoted in the italics.
+The paper is quoted in italics.

-“The role of posterior cervical musculature in sensorimotor control (simply how nerves and muscles work together to help you move, maintain balance, sense of spatial awareness), cervicocephalic pain (upper neck pain associated with headache), and stabilization of the spinal cord has been recently described.”
+“The role of posterior cervical musculature in sensorimotor control (simply how nerves and muscles work together to help you move, maintain balance, sense of spatial awareness), cervicocephalic pain (upper neck pain associated with headache), and stabilization of the spinal cord have been recently described.”

 To summarize, the muscles at the back of the neck work with the nervous system to help you maintain balance and coordination.
 Disruption in this muscle-nerve pathway can result in headaches, neck pain, and possibly symptoms related to spinal cord compression.
 That you are here reading this article is an indication that you or a loved one understand these problems all to well and that you are looking for more answers than you may have received up until this point including that of a surgical consultation.